nginx/unit-docs/source/configuration.rst

 Unit dispatches the requests it receives to :ref:`applications
 <configuration-applications>` or :ref:`routes <configuration-routes>`
+referenced by listeners; it also can serve requests for :ref:`static files
-referenced by listeners.
-You can plug several listeners into one app or route, or use a single listener for hot-swapping during testing or staging.
+<configuration-static>` directly.
+You can plug several listeners into one app
+or route, or use a single listener for hot-swapping during testing or staging.

 Available options: